jrson83/savescum/docs/src/guide/index.md

 ## Description

->  A command-line tool & web interface, to efficiently save scum on a jailbroken PS4.
+>  A command-line tool & webinterface, to efficiently save scum on a jailbroken PS4.

 ## 🎯 Features